DoHITB/PRAF/README.md

 - 10/01/2016, 19:35 | Created new isolated files for database and database credentials: PRAF Version: 1.6 (Beta)
 - 29/01/2016, 20:25 | "i" parameter now optional, only numeric values greater than 0 allowed; any other value will be treated as "i=0".
 PRAF Version 1.7 (Beta)
 - 03/02/2016, 20:15 | Obsolete functions removed.
 Perfomance increased.
 PRAF Version: 1.8 (Beta)
+- 11/02/2016, 20:46 | Bugfix, void memory value wasn't working.
+Also, POST using is now tested.
+PRAF Version 1.8.2

 ==========
 PARAMETERS